 ABSTRACT.
 We model happiness as a measurement tool used to rank alternative actions.
 The quality of the measurement is enhanced by a happiness function that adapts to the available opportunities, a property favored by evolution.
-The optimal function is based on a time-varying reference point - or performance benchmark - that is updated over time in a statistically optimal way.
-Habits and peer comparisons arise as special cases of such updating process.
-This updating also results in a volatile level of happiness that continuously reverts to its long-term mean.
+The optimal function is based on a time-varying reference point -or performance benchmark- that is updated in a statistically optimal way.
+Habits and peer comparisons arise as special cases of this process.
+This also results in a volatile level of happiness that continuously reverts to its long-term mean.
 Throughout, we draw a parallel with a problem of optimal incentives, which allows us to apply statistical insights from agency theory to the study of happiness.